soheilpalermo/car-sales-ml-project/README.md

 A variety of plots will be generated, including:
 Scatter plots comparing the actual vs. predicted car prices for each model.
 A bar plot comparing the R² scores of all models.
-The final best model will be saved as best_model.pkl.
-Step 4: Using the Saved Model for Predictions
-To use the trained model for future predictions, you can load the saved best_model.pkl and input new car data to predict its price.
-Here’s an example of how to do that:

-python
-Copy
-Edit
-import joblib

-# Load the best model
-best_model = joblib.load('best_model.pkl')

-# Example input data (ensure it is preprocessed in the same way as training data)
-input_data = {
-    'Brand': 'Toyota',
-    'Model': 'Corolla',
-    'Year': 2020,
-    'Mileage': 30000,
-    # Add other relevant features as required
-}

 # Predict the price
 predicted_price = best_model.predict([input_data])